-There are many different ceremonies for re-naming your boat -- you can look them up online or ask your local boating community which they prefer.
+There are many different ceremonies for re-naming your boat — you can look them up online or ask your local boating community which they prefer.
 Typically, though, you must first remove all traces of the old name.
-This means removing the name from the hull, burning the old logbook and paperwork, and requesting the gods to forget the old name.
-Then, you re-christen the boat with alcohol.
-First offer some to the water, some to the boat, then to everyone else to toast the new vessel.
+This means removing the name from the hull, burning the old log books and paperwork, and requesting that the gods to forget the old name.
+Then, you re-christen the boat with alcohol, normally good champagne.
+First offer half to the water, from east to west, and then some to the boat, and some then some for you and your first mate to toast the new vessel.
 Another, less desirable, option is to have a virgin urinate over the bow [source: Eyers].